RowanSOM Fast Facts

 - RowanSOM is a leader in patient care - 250,000 patient visits per year to The University Doctors, RowanSOM’s faculty practice plan.

-- Bringing approximately $13 million in research and extramural funding, including funding from the National Institutes of Health (NIH), into the state, RowanSOM is a leader as compared to all U.S. osteopathic medical schools.
+- Bringing approximately $13 million in research and extramural funding, including funding from the National Institutes of Health (NIH), into the state, RowanSOM is a leader in research as compared to all U.S. osteopathic medical schools.

 - RowanSOM has a strong community service mission, sponsoring the three Area Health Education Centers (AHECs) – the only programs of their type in the state – in Bridgeton/Vineland, Camden City, and Atlantic City for 35 years, and serving Camden City through the Camden Free Clinic and St. Luke’s-Latino Health Center